Graduate Certificate in Gestalt Therapy

 The intensive mode involves:

-Students are required to engage in a minimum of 10 one-to-one therapy sessions.
+Students will engage in a minimum of 10 one-to-one therapy sessions as part of the Experience of Gestalt Therapy subject (EG100).
 Therapy assists students to actively reflect on their learning experience and to address personal issues that impact their lives and have the potential to impact on their work with clients.
 Therapy is undertaken with an external Gestalt therapist listed on the Gestalt Therapy Brisbane’s Therapist List.

 Weekend 2 Gestalt a Dialogical Approach